-- > the number of LAC on roll and the confirmation that they have a PEP - their attendance compared to other students - their attainment compared to other students - > the number, if any, of fixed term and permanent exclusions - > the destinations of students who leave the school
+- > The number of LAC on roll and the confirmation that they have a PEP. - > Attendance compared to other students. - > Attainment compared to other students. - The number, if any, of fixed term and permanent exclusions - > Destinations of students who leave the school.